matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 System.out.println(person.getName()); // Prints "Mike"
 ```

-- Fix declare class as final so it cannot be extended or declare all its constructors as private
+- Fix declare class as final so it cannot be extended or declare all its constructors as private.

 ```java
 public final class Person {